zhangquan-ut/Lomax-delegate-racing-for-survival-analysis-with-competing-risks/README.md

 # Lomax-delegate-racing-for-survival-analysis-with-competing-risks
 Demo code and data for the corresponding NIPS 2018 paper.

+The MAP estimation by pytorch is provided.
+See MAP_pytorch.py for detail.

 The R code of Gibbs sampler for Lomax delegate racing survival analysis with competing risks has been tested on R version 3.4.3 on Ubuntu 16.04.
 Follow the steps below for analysis of the synthetic data sets.

 1. Download everything into a folder.
 Open an R console, set the working directory to the download folder by setwd("/path/to/folder")